All Insights

 1. Licensing Will Become Digital and Centralised

 The proposed gateway introduces a unified regulatory interface spanning the Central Bank, the Securities and Exchange Commission, and the Nigeria Data Protection Commission.
-Real-time workflow tracking replaces fragmented agency navigation.
+Real-time workflow tracking replaces the current agency-by-agency process.

 Institutions that design for integration early will reduce licensing friction later.